Inclusivity & Equity

 At Farm & Wilderness summer camps in Vermont, we believe that a diverse community makes us stronger and more resilient.
 Our Quaker heritage lays out the concept of the ‘Light of the Spirit’ in each person, and we work each year to live up to this ideal.
 Our goal is to provide an open and affirming space for children, young people and staff, where they feel welcomed for who they are, not feel pressured to be something or someone else.

 The Board annually reviews our Inclusivity & Equity plan.
 Currently, we work toward:

 - Recruiting campers and staff of color through partnerships, outreach, and affiliations.

 - Refining staff training.

 - Funding and growing partnerships with organizations that have similar gardening and outdoor education programs to increase our diversity.

 - Giving campers a summer that enhances their school-year activities.

 - More than a welcoming place, seeking ways we can learn from differences.

-At F&W, we design and provide age-appropriate curricula that: nurtures a camper’s or teen’s sense of self and community identity; promotes each child’s comfort in socializing with people of varied backgrounds; fosters critical thought about bias; and cultivates a child’s ability to stand up in the face of bias.
+Our Vermont summer camps are designed to provide age-appropriate curricula that: nurtures a camper’s or teen’s sense of self and community identity; promotes each child’s comfort in socializing with people of varied backgrounds; fosters critical thought about bias; and cultivates a child’s ability to stand up in the face of bias.

 In accordance with Federal law and U.S. Department of Agriculture (USDA) civil rights regulations and policies, this institution is prohibited from discriminating on the basis of race, color, national origin, sex, age, disability, and reprisal or retaliation for prior civil rights activity.
 (Not all prohibited bases apply to all programs.)